Thursday, July 25, 2024

 Ceratochloa: perennials without vegetative shoots.
 All species in the British Isles are introductions: e.g. Rescue Brome, California Brome.

-Bromopsis inermis is native from central Europe (including Hungary!) eastwards as far as China.
+Bromopsis inermis is native from Hungary all the way eastwards to China: a basic component of the grassland of the Great Steppe.
 It has been widely introduced for hay, pasture, habitat regeneration etc. In N America numerous cultivars have been developed, e.g. suited to different growing conditions in the north and south.
 It is invasive and has become one of the commonest grass weeds in the USA.
 Much more scattered in the British Isles, where it's no longer used as a fodder grass.
 Another one for iRecord....

 It's a similar story in Sweden where Foderlosta ("fodder brome") was first tried in the 1930s but never really caught on.